How to Grow World-Class Weed for Under $150 (Cheapest Top-Shelf Setup + $5 Cannabis Seeds)

 Here’s an overview of all the supplies you need to start growing cannabis via this method:

-Grow light – Starting at $70
+Grow light – Starting at $70-80

 The average cost of electricity in the USA is $0.12/kWh.
 At 18 hours/day, that’s an electricity cost of about $10/month for the 150W HPS.

-This $70 grow light can yield up to 5 oz (average of 2-4 oz) of cannabis and produces excellent bud quality.
-It gets warm but not crazy hot.
-This isn’t the most glamorous grow light (unlike LEDs, which make you feel like you’re in the future), but it is a solid powerful grow light under $100 that reliably makes several ounces of good dense weed with any cannabis strain.
+This $80 grow light can yield up to 5 oz (average of 2-4 oz) of cannabis and produces excellent bud quality.
+It doesn’t make much heat and gives you a solid powerful grow light under $100 that reliably makes several ounces of good dense weed with any cannabis strain.

 Example of the mini tent with an HLG 100 LED grow light (quantum board)